SoftUni-Internal/interactive-content/EN/01-Arrays/05-Iteration-Methods.md

 console.log(avarege);
 ```
 ## Example Three
-In this example, the `Math.max()` is used to find the biggest number in the array.
+In this example, the `Math.max()` function is used to find the biggest number in the array.

 ```js live
 let numbers = [7, 6, 1, 5, 2, 13];